neocogent/gnome-thumbnailer-private-path/README.md

 /usr/share/thumbnailers

-Copy the privatethumbs script to a location in the path.
+Copy the privatethumbs script to a location in the path and chmod +x.
 Typically /usr/local/bin will do nicely.

 Restart with "nautilus -p" so the new thumbnailer gets loaded.